Best Biscoff Stuffed Cookies: Easy Brown Butter Recipe

 These decadent Biscoff Stuffed Cookies are a treat all on their own, but here’s how to take them over the top:

-To Store: Store the cooled cookies in an airtight container at room temperature for up to 4 days.
+Store the cooled cookies in an airtight container at room temperature for up to 4 days.
 They will get softer over time but will still be delicious.

-Freezing: You can freeze the unbaked, stuffed cookie dough balls for up to 3 months.
+You can freeze the unbaked, stuffed cookie dough balls for up to 3 months.
 Place them on a baking sheet to freeze solid, then transfer to a freezer bag.
 You can bake these Biscoff Stuffed Cookies directly from frozen; just add 2-3 minutes to the baking time.

 Can I use crunchy Biscoff spread?